What's the best way to train/prepare?

 Foods that work for me might not work for you.
 For example, I know a kayak ultra-marathon champion who carries six cold McDonalds cheeseburgers in his pack when he's racing, so trust your gut (literally) and bring foods that work for your body.

-It is a supported trek, so if you want to call a friend or family member and ask them to bring you food or deliver hot pizza to you at one of the check points, you can definitely do that, but YOU STILL MUST PACK YOUR MINIMUM REQUIRED CALORIES.
+The Crossing Trek is a supported trek, so if you want to call a friend or family member and ask them to bring you food or deliver hot pizza to you at one of the check points, you can definitely do that, but YOU STILL MUST PACK YOUR MINIMUM REQUIRED CALORIES.
 Any additional food items delivered to you on the trek are not part of your mandatory calorie count.
-There will be water available at multiple locations along the trek, and we will also have water on the support vehicle.
-In addition to drinking water, there will be boiled water available at some of the check points as well, provided by our wonderful support crew.
-We'll have a box filled with packets of dehydrated soup broth and hot chocolate on the support vehicle, so if you need something warm, you can have it at the CPs.